PhpUnitsOfMeasure/php-units-of-measure/README.md

 use PhpUnitsOfMeasure\PhysicalQuantity\Length;
 use PhpUnitsOfMeasure\PhysicalQuantity\UnitOfMeasure;

-// It's ok to use cubits here, since the conversion doesn't happen until later
+// It's ok to create objects with cubits before the new unit is registered, since the conversion doesn't happen until an output method is called
 $length = new Length(14, 'cubits');

 // Build a new Unit of Measure object which represents the new unit, and which knows how to convert between